PolCurto/Zork/README.md

 * __Jesse__: Jesse starts in the Catacombs.
 He is the hardest NPC of the game.
 He tanks the most, deals the most damage and has the higher agility, although he attacks a little slower than Malenia.
 Fighting him from the start will result in an instant death, so better equip yourself all you can before fighting against him.
 He drops the *Star*.

 Pick up the *Star* after defeating **Jesse** and use it to finish the game.

+## Extras
+At first I had a little struggle to get the user input while keeping the code running so the NPCs can move around.
+The result works, but has some flaws, being the most important one that you can't properly delete what you have written.
+This way you have to write you commands without making any mistake so the game understands you, but apart from this works as expected.

 ## Credits
 Authors: Pol Curto